All Episodes

 Could that be why they were left off?

-John Paul Stevens, in his dissent on the DC gun ban bill today, wrote that the majority, meaning Scalia and the gang, would have us believe that over 200 years ago the framers made a choice to limit the tools available to elected officials wishing to regulate civilian uses of weapons.
+John Paul Stevens, in his dissent on the D.C. gun ban bill today, wrote that the majority, meaning Scalia and the gang, would have us believe that over 200 years ago, the framers made a choice to limit the tools available to elected officials wishing to regulate civilian uses of weapons.

 Folks, that is scary.

-I know Justice Stevens has been around for a long time, but that kind of interpretation, there is no way, I don't care how convoluted away that you read the Second Amendment, there is nothing in it to indicate that the framers intended to grant the federal government, elected officials the right to police people in the Bill of Rights limited government for crying out loud.
+There is nothing in it to indicate that the framers intended to grant the federal government, elected officials, the right to police people in the Bill of Rights limited government for crying out loud.

-The Bill of Rights told us what our freedoms and rights were and where they came from, and they came from God, baby.
+The Bill of Rights told us what our freedoms and rights were and where they came from.

-They were not enumerated by man, they were not enumerated by government.
+They were not enumerated by government.

-I'm telling you, we this this is too close.
+I'm telling you, this is too close.

-Four justices of the U.S. Supreme Court came damn close to just obviating the Second Amendment from the bench under guise of deciding some case from the District of Columbia.
+This 5-4 stuff, four justices of the U.S. Supreme Court came damn close to just obviating the Second Amendment from the bench under guise of deciding some case from the District of Columbia.

 Let's go to the audio sound buttons.